security

 Diagram: Ansible vs Tower.
 Source Red Hat.

 There is not one single device that can stop an attack.
 We need to examine multiple approaches that should be able to break the attack at any part of this attack chain.
-Whether the bad actors are doing their TCP scans, ARP Scans, or Malware scans.
-You want to be able to identify these before they become a threat.
+Whether the bad actors are doing their TCP scans, ARP Scans, or Malware scans, you want to be able to identify them before they become a threat.
 You must always assume threat access, leverage all possible features, and ensure every application is critical and protected.

 We must improve various technologies’ monitoring, investigation capabilities, and detection.
-This is where the zero-trust architecture can help you monitor and improve detection.
+The zero-trust architecture can help you monitor and improve detection.
 In addition, we must look at network visibility, logging, and Encrypted Traffic Analyses (ETA) to improve investigation capabilities.

 **Network-derived intelligence**

-So, when implementing network security, you need to consider that the network and the information gleaned from it add a lot of value.
+So, when implementing network security, you need to consider that the network and its information add much value.
 This can still be done with an agent-based approach, where an agent collects data from the host and sends it back to, for example, a data lake where you set up a dashboard and query.
 However, an agent-based approach will have blind spots.
 It misses a holistic network view and can’t be used with unmanaged devices like far-reaching edge IoT.

-The information gleaned from the host misses out on data that can be derived for the network.
-Especially with network-derived traffic analysis, you can look into unmanaged hosts such as IoT: any host and its actual data.
+The information gleaned from the host misses data that can be derived for the network.
+Network-derived traffic analysis is especially useful for investigating unmanaged hosts such as IoT—any host and its actual data.

 This is not something that can be derived from a log file.
 The issue we have with log data is if a bad actor gets internal to the network, the first thing they want to do to cover their footprints is log spoofing and log injections.